 What is Tteokbokki?

-Known also as dukbokki, topokki, yopokki, or ddeokbokki, the rice cake noodles, varying from added ingredients and sauces.
+Known also as dukbokki, topokki, yopokki, or ddeokbokki, the rice cake noodles are eaten with various added ingredients and sauces.
 There are many options to choose from.
 It’s one of the easiest and tastiest food items to cook at home.
-You can’t go wrong with this if you’re familiar with cooking pasta.
-You can also get takeaway or order online from your local Korean restaurant near you.
+If you’re familiar with cooking pasta, you can’t go wrong with this.
+You can also get a takeaway or order online from your local Korean restaurant near you.

 We often find ourselves leaving some of our meals for later.
 Some people like to cook their meals before-handed to have something in the fridge to eat after a long day at work.
 What you need to do is reheat your leftovers or meals before serving.
-Leftovers and ready food are life-savers.
+Leftovers sometimes are lifesavers.

-It’s pretty easy to reheat tteokbokki.
+It’s pretty easy to heat up tteokbokki.
 The best way to reheat tteokbokki is reheating on the stove or in an oven.
 You can also microwave your tteokbokki if you don’t have an oven at home and want to avoid the hassle of reheating on the stove.

 - To reheat your tteokbokki, transfer your tteokbokki into a microwavable bowl and sprinkle some water or broth into it.

-- Leave it on the microwave for about one minute and give it a nice stir before reheating for another minute.
+- Leave it in the microwave for about one minute and give it a nice stir before reheating for another minute.

 In total, it’s a two-minute reheating process.
-Sadly, if you use a microwave for reheating your tteokbokki, it becomes harder, dense, and dry on the inside.
+Sadly, if you use a microwave for reheating your tteokbokki, it can become harder, denser, and dryer on the inside.
 Which can meddle with its original taste, and you might lose your appetite for your deliciously made tteokbokki.
 So, it’s inadvisable to use a microwave in this regard.

 Let’s talk about methods of reheating tteokbokki now.
 Shall we?